2020 AFC U-16 Championship Qualifiers: India hold Uzbekistan, qualify for finals | Goal.com

 2020 AFC U-16 Championship Qualifiers: India hold Uzbekistan, qualify for finals

-The U-16 Indian national team have qualified for the 2020 AFC (Asian Football Confederation) Championship that will be held in Bahrain.
+The U-16 Indian national team has qualified for the 2020 AFC (Asian Football Confederation) Championship to be held in Bahrain.

-Bibiano Fernandes' boys held hosts Uzbekistan 1-1 at the JAR Stadium, Tashkent, to top Group B with 7 points from 3 games following 5-0 wins over both Turkmenistan and Bahrain.
+Bibiano Fernandes' boys held hosts Uzbekistan 1-1 at the JAR Stadium on Sunday in their final qualifier to top Group B with 7 points from 3 games.
+They had picked up 5-0 wins over both Turkmenistan and Bahrain to position themselves comfortably ahead of the final group matchday.

-Sridarth Nongmeikapam (66') scored his fifth goal in the competition, the highest for India, but a late goal by Rian Islamov (81').
+Sridarth Nongmeikapam (66') scored his fifth goal in the competition to break the deadlock but a late goal by Rian Islamov (81') meant that India had to share the spoils.

-India started with the same first 11 in all three group games but were not able to extend on their 13-match unbeaten run.
+India started with the same first 11 in all three group games and managed to extend their unbeaten run to 14 matches.

-Uzbekistan, on the other hand, have a bright chance of qualifying for the finals as one of the top four second-placed teams.
+Uzbekistan, on the other hand, stands a chance of qualifying for the finals as one of the top four second-placed teams.
 They finished with 7 points but with a goal difference of +3 as compared to India's +10.

-Taison Singh's 17th minute effort that went above the target was the only notable chance in the first half in Sunday's qualifier, while Maheson Singh's 51st strike would be denied by the rival goalkeeper.
+Taison Singh's 17th-minute effort that flew over was the only notable chance in the first half.
+Maheson Singh's 51st-minute strike was denied by the rival goalkeeper.

-Minutes after Maheson kept the pressure on the Uzbek backline and fired wide at the hour-mark, Sridarth was finally at hand to bury a rebound that fell kindly for him in the 66th minute.
+Maheson kept the pressure on the Uzbekistan backline and fired wide at the hour-mark.
+Sridarth then buried a rebound that fell kindly for him in the 66th minute.

-However, it was not going to be a 100 percent record for India in the qualifiers on account of Islamov's 81st minute equaliser.

 India XI: Aman Kumar Sahani (GK), Pritam Meetei, Singson, Anish Mazumdar, Amandeep, Sibajit Singh, Shubho Paul, Sridarth Nongmeikapam, Maheson Singh (C), Taison Singh, Yoihenba Meitei.